CIRCLE OF DISCIPLINE, INC. STAFF

 Adonis Frazier - Senior Program Advocate, National Boxing Coach

 Adonis is a native of Minneapolis, MN and graduate of Washburn High School.
 Mr. Frazier is a community advocate and has worked in a number of high schools and middle schools and also assisted in organizing the collaboration between Brooklyn Park Junior High and the Circle of Discipline, Inc.

 Prior to becoming a Program Advocate, he was an amateur and a professional boxer coming along with the same group as Floyd Mayweather, Antonio Tarver, and the late Diego Corrales, but had to stop boxing after sustaining an injury in an automobile accident.
-He in turn used the skills that he had developed in boxing along with his entertainment talent as a "rapper" in the group The C.O.R.E.
+He in turn uses the skills that he developed in boxing along with his entertainment talent as a "rapper" in the group The C.O.R.E.
 (Children of Righteous Elevation) to work diligently in the community to open up the minds and hearts of at-risk youth.

 Nate "Kid" Haile - Volunteer Coach and Program Staff

 Nathaniel “Kid” Haile has been affiliated with the Circle from it’s inception in 1991 as an amateur boxer.
 He got his nickname, "Kid" because his boxing style was much like Kid Gavilán, the great welterweight champion of the late 1940's.
 Kid grew up in the Southside community, graduated from Roosevelt High School and attended the University of Minnesota.
 He is currently employed at Hennepin County Juvenile Detention Center--along with meeting youth’s daily needs, he also connects youth in custody to community resources.